vipulnaik/working-drafts/lesswrong/entitlement-as-a-major-amplifier-of-unhappiness.md

 things one believes in.
 At minimum, it should be possible to separate out one's "political anger" that one draws upon for political struggles, from a personal sense of entitlement.
-For instance, you may be campaigning against militay conscription, and may, on the political stage, speak with anger and indignation, like a firebrand.
+For instance, you may be campaigning against military conscription, and may, on the political stage, speak with anger and indignation, like a firebrand.
 This may be more effective than approaching the subject with a calm tone.
 But it's also important to firewall your own